 Stamp Duty Surcharge

-From April 2016 the amount of tamp duty paid on any property that will not be your main residence – so any Buy to Let properties, holiday lets or second homes, has increased by 3%.
+From April 2016 the amount of stamp duty (SDLT) paid on any property that will not be your main residence – so any Buy to Let properties, holiday lets or second homes, has increased by 3%.
 At the moment stamp duty on property increases in tiered stages depending upon the value of the property, and so from April 2016 all stamp duty brackets have increased by a further 3% on all second homes and investments.

 This surcharge is certainly another deterrent for landlords.
 However, the good news is that under current tax laws you can claim tax relief on the stamp duty you have paid.
 When you come to sell the property in the future this will help reduce your Capital Gains Tax liability.